MarcusRisanger/Dataverse-API/README.md

 You can update an existing Entity definition easily by retrieving the Entity metadata definition, and reupload an adjusted version.

 Below is a simple example.
-Note that this method also supports `return_representation` as the `DataverseClient.create_entity()` method.
+Note that this method also supports `return_representation` in the same manner as the `DataverseClient.create_entity()` method, if you want to return the edited Entity metadata as persisted in Dataverse.

 ```python
 metadata = client.get_entity_definition("new_name")